The Riddle of the Sphinx (Inside No. 9): Ninas

 Nina, as well as being the name of a character in the episode, is a name given by cruciverbalists—crossword enthusiasts—to hidden messages in crosswords, such as Squires's ISWAPPEDCUPS.
 Butler and the comedy critic Bruce Dessau suggested that the crossword answers may contain a hidden political message.
 On the episode's audio commentary, Shearsmith denied that the nina RIPNHS should be read as a political statement, namely "Rest In Peace National Health Service".
 Similarly, in his interview with Connor, Pemberton noted that "most people" think that the nina is political, but that it was an accidental introduction, and only woven into the plot once the crossword had been completed.

 Every episode of Inside No. 9 features an ornamental hare somewhere on-screen.
 According to Pemberton, "Because each episode is so wildly different there was nothing really linking them other than the fact they were all inside a Number Nine, I just thought it would be nice to have an object that you could hide and just have there on every set."
 There is no particular significance to the hare itself.
-The hare is visible, though not clearly, in "The Riddle of the Sphinx" on a table in Squires's fireplace.
+In "The Riddle of the Sphinx", the hare is visible, though not clearly, on a table in Squires's fireplace.
 There is also a "second" hare; though it is not visible in the partially completed crossword shown at the end of the episode, the crossword published in The Guardian contains a nina spelling ONELEPUS, Lepus being the generic name for hares.